This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Set aside until ready to use.

-You can also make this recipe using pork cutlets, or one of my favorites is with beef like Milanesa de Res.
+You can also make this recipe using pork or beef steak instead of chicken, like a Milanesa de Res.

-I like to use one hand when dipping and dredging.
-That way, I have one messy hand and one clean hand.
+Use one hand when dipping and dredging the raw chicken.
+That way, you only have ONE messy hand and one clean hand.

 Don’t skimp on the flour, breadcrumbs, and eggs.
-If you run out, it’s really hard to get more with just one hand… I’m speaking from personal experience. lol.
+If you run out, it’s really hard to get more with just one hand.

 - Ground Cumin